osisoft/OSIsoft-Adapter-DNP3-Docs/V1/PI Adapter for DNP3 overview/PI Adapter for DNP3 principles of operation.md

 ## Adapter configuration

-For the DNP3 adapter to start data collection, you will need to configure the adapter by defining the following:
+For the DNP3 adapter to start data collection, you need to configure the adapter by defining the following:

 - Data source: Provide the information required to connect to your DNP3 compliant outstations.
-- Data selection: Select the DNP points on the outstations you want the adapter to collect data from.
+- Data selection: Select the DNP points on the outstations you want the adapter to collect for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

 For more information, see [PI Adapter for DNP3 data source configuration](xref:PIAdapterForDNP3DataSourceConfiguration) and [PI Adapter for DNP3 data selection configuration](xref:PIAdapterForDNP3DataSelectionConfiguration).